Hyperfocus by Chris Bailey

 2. Eliminate all distractions.

-Let me give you my example,
+Let me give you an example from my own routine.

-• Open the HyperFocus book.
+1. Open the HyperFocus book.

-• Note down all the bookmarks.
+2. Note down all the important bookmarks.

-• Watch some videos about the book.
+4. Watch some videos about the book.

 There Stages of Scatterfocus